-In men, FSH levels are used to help determine the reason for a low sperm count.
+FSH levels help determine the reason for a low sperm count in men.

-For a woman, an FSH test may be ordered when she is having difficulty getting pregnant, has irregular or an absence of menstrual periods, or sometimes when it is suspected that she has entered menopause.
+For a woman, an FSH test may be ordered when she is having difficulty getting pregnant, has irregular or absent menstrual periods, or sometimes when it is suspected that she has entered menopause.

-For a man, the test may be ordered when his partner cannot get pregnant, when he has a low sperm count, or when he has low muscle mass or decreased sex drive, for example.
+The test may be ordered when a man’s partner cannot get pregnant, when the man has a low sperm count, or when he has low muscle mass or decreased sex drive, for example.

-In both women and men, testing may be ordered when a healthcare practitioner suspects that a pituitary disorder is present.
-A pituitary disorder can affect the production of several different hormones, so there may be signs and symptoms in addition to some of those listed above.
-They can include fatigue, weakness, unexplained weight loss, and decreased appetite to name a few.
+In both women and men, testing may be ordered when a health care practitioner suspects a pituitary disorder is present.
+This can affect the production of several different hormones, so there may be signs and symptoms in addition to some of those listed above.
+They can include fatigue, weakness, unexplained weight loss, and decreased appetite, to name a few.